Shilpaj1994/ERA/Session7/README.md

 ### Target:

-- Reduce the number of parameters in the model and finalize the architecture which can achieve good results with lesser parameters
+- Reduce the number of parameters in the model

 ### Results:

-- Parameters: 13.7K
+- Parameters: 14.4K
 - Best Training Accuracy: 97.34
 - Best Test Accuracy: 98.58